WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

         Swart et al. (2019): CCCma CanESM5 model output prepared for CMIP6 ScenarioMIP.
 Version 20190429.
 Earth System Grid Federation. https://doi.org/10.22033/ESGF/CMIP6.1317.

-    If the latest dataset version included in your study is unknown, use the date of data download instead to characterize the version.
     If multiple models are used in a publication, please include a table with the sources (name of the model), institutions and citations.
 If the journal has a citation limit, a table in the Supporting Information is acceptable.

     ???
 Note "How to find the DOI?"